mitchins/salamander-wing-game/README.md

 ## Technical Notes

 - The HUD is on a separate `CanvasLayer` (layer 10) so it's NOT affected by the CRT shader, keeping text crisp
+- The Comms panel is on layer 11, above the HUD
 - Physics layers:
   - Layer 1: Player
   - Layer 2: Enemies